fstephany/hello-pharo/README.md

 #### On your local machine

+0. Install ansible if you don't have it yet.
+If you're on OSX, we recommend using [Homebrew](http://brew.sh/).
+Windows user you're out of luck, Ansible does not support Windows (yet), sorry!
 1. Download the latest version by clicking `Download ZIP` in github and unzip it.
 2. Download the latest pharo 3 image, changes and sources file.
 We use http://files.pharo.org/image/30/30852.zip and http://files.pharo.org/sources/PharoV30.sources.zip